Waka (canoe): Technology changes

-From the arrival of James Cook in 1769 and especially Marion Du Fresne's longer stay in New Zealand in 1772, Māori were able to obtain iron and steel, which did not exist in Māori culture prior to the arrival of Europeans.
+From the arrival of James Cook in 1769 and especially Marion Du Fresne's longer stay in New Zealand in 1772, Māori obtained iron and steel, which they did not previously have.
 Māori quickly adopted this material, especially for carving.
 Māori learnt to ask sailors to sharpen 8 inch ships' nails to a chisel point on a ship's wheel in exchange for fish.
 This period between 1779 and 1820 has been called the golden age of Māori wood carving.
 Much of the carving was on waka taua.

-During the middle 19th century, from 1835, the arrival of large numbers of European settlers and ships meant that ship's boats were far more commonly available and were increasingly used by Māori in preference to waka.
-In 1839 100 ships visited The Bay of Islands.
-This was a trend that the missionaries such as Marsden and Williams had noted had begun in the 1830s.
-The beamier, lighter, ship's boat was a better load carrier with more stability and was sometimes equipped with sails for windward sailing.
+During the middle 19th century, from 1835, the arrival of large numbers of European settlers and ships – a hundred ships visited the Bay of Islands in 1839 – meant that ship's boats were far more commonly available and were increasingly used by Māori in preference to waka.
+This was a trend that missionaries such as Marsden and Williams noted as beginning in the 1830s.
+The beamier and lighter ship's boat was a better load carrier with more stability and was sometimes equipped with sails for windward sailing.
 Use of ship's boats became common, as many Māori worked on a wide variety of sealing, whaling and trading sailing vessels, both in New Zealand and in the Pacific.

-Few waka were used for movement of warriors during the Land Wars: When the Waikato campaign started in 1863, the government forces made a point of sinking all the waka they could find on the Waikato River and its tributaries to slow rebel communication.
-Later, some fine examples of these were placed in the Auckland War Memorial Museum.
+Few waka were used for movement of warriors during the Land Wars: when the Waikato campaign started in 1863, the government forces made a point of sinking all the waka they could find on the Waikato River and its tributaries to slow rebel communication.
+Some fine examples of these were later placed in the Auckland War Memorial Museum.